 Does speed kill?
-No, it’s speed in the wrong hands, or inappropriate speed that kills.
-Instead of driving by numbers we should drive according to context.
+No, it’s inappropriate speed, or speed in the wrong hands that can kill.
+Instead of driving by numbers we should learn to drive by context.

-BRAKE! would claim that freedom to exercise judgement based on context is a licence to drive carelessly.
-On the contrary, it’s a blueprint for driving with true care and attention.
+BRAKE! would claim that freedom to exercise judgement based on context is a licence to drive without due care and attention.
+No, it’s a blueprint for driving with true care and attention.

 If pedestrians, especially children are near, let us proceed at walking pace.
-As a reasonable trade-off, when the road is clear, let us, within reason, drive at our own chosen speed.
+As a sensible trade-off, on the open road, let us, within reason, choose our own speed, again based on context and circumstances.

-On busy streets, 30 or even 20mph is too fast, yet speed limits license speed at the posted limit, absolving drivers of responsibility in the event of an “accident”.
+On busy streets, 30 or even 20 is too fast, yet speed limits license speed at that limit, absolving drivers of guilt in the event of an “accident”.
 Would you want to be hit by a bus doing 20mph?
 Six year-old Ben Alston was.

 All too often, speed limits are irrelevant to the needs of the moment.
 It’s ludicrous to operate traffic lights all night, and ludicrous to operate speed cameras all night.

-Full-time carer, Alec Dennis, 61, pleaded guilty to driving at 52mph in a 30 limit on his way to hospital, where he was taking his son who had stomach pains.
+Alec Dennis, 61, pleaded guilty to driving at 52 in a 30mph limit on his way to hospital in north Devon, to take his son who had stomach pains.
 Dennis was worried about leaving his disabled wife, but feared his son had appendicitis (it turned out to be kidney stones).
-He didn’t call an ambulance because of delays experienced in the past.
+He didn’t call an ambulance because of delays in the past.
 Dennis got 6 points, an £85 fine and a £15 victim surcharge.
 The time of day the speed camera caught him committing his “crime”?
 4.20 a.m.
 On the face of it, his conviction sounds criminally inappropriate.
 Story here.

 No-one minds reasonable regulation.
-What makes us see red is regulation for its own sake, or regulation devoted to raising revenue.
-As the photos below show, limits can be nonsensical.
+What makes us see red is regulation for its own sake, or to extort revenue.
+As the following photos show, limits are nonsensical.
 Where is the spirit in all this regulation?
 Conspicuous by its absence.

-Instead of watching the speedometer and watching out for cameras, we would watch the road, surely the safest of safety principles.
+Instead of watching the speedometer and watching out for cameras, we should watch the road, surely the safest of safety principles.

 An advanced driving test should be phased in, to include hours of computer simulation, skid-pan experience, and practice based on a full appreciation of all the elements involved.